Quincy-Fer/fit-physique/README.md

 ## In order to view the website:

+- Clone repository
-1: npm run dev
+- npm run dev
-2: Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+- Open [http://localhost:3000](http://localhost:3000)  with your browser to see the result.